Event Image

 Edinburgh International Magic Festival 2025

 (17-30 Dec) Welcome to the 16th Edinburgh International Magic Festival!
 Sixteen is a curious age.
 Old enough to drive, almost old enough to vote… and for us, it feels like MagicFest has stepped into its own adulthood.
 The city is buzzing again, and the festival is proud to bring magic right into the heart of it—sharing wonder, championing new talent, and opening doors for wider audiences to experience the arts in unexpected ways.
 Like any sixteen-year-old on the cusp of adulthood, the festival is full of energy, restless creativity, and the confidence to try bold new things.
-These are not just highlights of our programme, they’re the very values at the core of MagicFest.
+These are not just highlights of the programme, they’re the very values at the core of MagicFest.
 So dive in.
 Explore.
 Laugh.
 Wonder.
 Question.
 Celebrate.
 Whether this is your first MagicFest or your sixteenth, thank you for being part of this incredible journey.
 Let’s Keep Edinburgh Curious, One Astonishment at a Time!
 Book tickets

 Location Scottish Storytelling Centre